-Many of the tests described on this site are designed for testing the fitness of sports people, though they can be used as they are or modified to cater for specific groups.
+Many of the tests described on this site are designed for testing the fitness of sports people, though they can be used as they are or modified to cater to specific groups.

-- Sport Specific Testing — many testing protocols for over 25 sports such as basketball, soccer and tennis.
+- Sport-Specific Testing — see our list of many testing protocols for over 25 sports such as basketball, soccer and tennis.

-- Workplace Fitness Assessments — general discussion and lists of tests performed (protocols) for workplaces such as the armed forces and similar groups - Navy, Army, Marines, Police and Fire Service, as well as for sports officials and students.
+- Workplace Fitness Assessments — a general discussion and list of tests performed (protocols) for workplaces such as the armed forces and similar groups - Navy, Army, Marines, Police and Fire Service, as well as for sports officials and students.

 - Sports Referees & Umpires — about fitness tests for the specific demands of sports officials.